Table of Contents

 When outside contractors perform work on campus the following conditions requiring an exchange of information may exist.

 - The contractor may bring hazardous chemicals to the work area, causing exposure of Mount Holyoke College faculty, staff and students.

 - The contractor's employees may be exposed to hazardous chemicals already in the workplace.

-Both conditions are considered by the supervisor, or academic faculty or staff, responsible for bringing outside contractors into the workplace before any work begins so that appropriate MSDS are exchanged.
-If MSDS are provided to the contractor, a record of the MSDS provided is kept with the project file.
+Both conditions are considered by the supervisor, or academic faculty or staff, responsible for bringing outside contractors into the workplace before any work begins so that appropriate SDS are exchanged.
+If SDS are provided to the contractor, a record of the SDS provided is kept with the project file.